rust-lang/rfcs/text/0000-target-extension.md

 See `librustc_back/target/`.

+### Specifics compilations options

+It could be noted that some platforms could require additionnal compilation options, like macOS and `-mmacosx-version-min` for specifying the minimal version (it affects e.g.  dynamic library loader).

+No additional changes is required for this support: `TargetOptions` structure already contains array for such options: `pre_link_args`, `late_link_args` and `post_link_args`.

+Having a per version target permits to have different options per target.

 ### Implication on targets number

 It should be noted it will implied a new target per OS version (for each